MemoonaTahira/MLZoomcamp2022/Notes/Week_5-flask_and_docker_for_deployment/Setting_up_WSL+Docker.md

          docker run hello-world
          ```

+   - For additional docker compose plugins installation, please see [here](https://github.com/MemoonaTahira/MLZoomcamp2022/blob/main/Notes/Week_7-production_ready_deployment_bentoML/setting_up_bentoML_WSL.sh).
+(Code lines 221 - 241).
+This part is not needed until week 7 of BentoML.
+BentoML requires some of these plugins.
    - Or alternatively, install Docker Desktop for Windows, which is an easier installation and you can access the docker command inside WSL.
 You can find help [here](https://docs.docker.com/desktop/windows/wsl/).
 10. **Dockerize the flask app**
 11. **Again deploy the docker container locally**